Certification

 Below you can see a sample certificate for this 1.10ct round yellow diamond from both EGL and GIA to see the detail and differences:

-We provide all the relevant details and measurements for each of our certified diamonds online.
-All details can be verified through EGL's online results.
+All report details can be verified through IGI or EGL.
 GIA does have an online lookup, but it does not include synthetic diamonds.
 Contact us and we can email you a scan of any report.

 Laser Inscription